 Welcome to How to do Business.

-One of the main reasons that businesses fail is that they don't plan effectively.
-While business is a simple concept - find something you can profitably sell to a willing buyer - building a vehicle to do this systematically and reliably is not easy.
+Business is a simple idea- find something you can profitably sell to a willing buyer - but building a firm to do this reliably is not easy.

 1) Only sell things that people want to buy

 2) If it's going to fly it will do so quickly

 3) Have a cash positive business model